 Step 1: Disconnect the Faucet

 - Remove everything from the sink cabinet and take out the shelves, if they are removable, to give yourself room to work.

-- Turn off the hot and cold fixture shut-off valves located under the sink by rotating the handles clockwise until they stop.
+- Turn off the hot and cold fixture shutoff valves located under the sink by rotating the handles clockwise until they stop.
 Lever-type handles should be perpendicular to the direction of the water flow.

-- Open the faucet to relieve pressure, then loosen the flexible supply tubes attached to the shut-off valves, using a wrench, then disconnect the hoses from the valves.
+- Open the faucet to relieve pressure, then loosen the flexible supply tubes attached to the shutoff valves, using a wrench, and disconnect the hoses from the valves.

 You can usually get the sink out if you leave the supply tubes attached to the faucet tailpieces (the easiest solution), but if the supply tubes get in the way, you can also detach them from the faucet, using a basin wrench.

 - Place a bucket under the P-trap to catch water.